- About Us

 A market analysis of Lane County’s local food system, published by the University of Oregon, reports there are opportunities to increase food production in the county, but the lack of infrastructure to get food from production to distribution is a major barrier.
 Further findings suggest that modest investment in strategic areas of infrastructure could leverage private investments that could significantly impact local food production.

 CPRCD and local partners will take the lead to address barriers in food processing and the capacity to store harvest for commercial distributers.
-CPRCD will use MMT funds to match public funds to support a project that will develop a plan to build a prototype processing facility to clean, package, and store produce.
+CPRCD will use Meyer funds to match public funds to support a project that will develop a plan to build a prototype processing facility to clean, package, and store produce.
 It will also focus discussions and events within the community on developing Lane County’s food system infrastructure.

 Potential partners include Ecotrust, Eugene Water and Electric Board, Institute for Natural Resources, Lane Council of Governments, McKenzie River Trust, McKenzie River Water Council, Northwest Center for Alternatives to Pesticides, OSU Extension, Oregon Tilth, Springfield School District, Upper Willamette Soil & Water Conservation District, and Willamette Farm and Food Coalition.